Tucno0/space-app-challenge/IMPLEMENTATION.md

 ## Summary

-This implementation provides a complete, production-ready UI for the AirCast air quality monitoring application.
+This implementation provides a complete, production-ready UI for the ICA Predict air quality monitoring application.
 All components are built, styled, and integrated with mock data.
 The architecture is designed for easy API integration and scalability.
 The application meets all requirements from the NASA Space Apps Challenge and provides an excellent user experience across all device types.

 **Total Components**: 60+ reusable components
 **Total Pages**: 6 main pages